vamshigadde09/SmartShot/README.md

 ## 📦 Download APK

 ### Latest Release
-> **Note:** APK files are not included in the repository.
-Please build the APK using the instructions below, or download from [GitHub Releases](https://github.com/vamshigadde09/SmartShot/releases) (when available).
+> **Note:** APK files are not included in the repository to keep the repository size manageable.
+Please build the APK using the instructions below.

+#### How to Get the APK

+1. **Build from Source** (Recommended)
+   - Follow the [Building the APK](#building-the-apk) instructions below
+   - This ensures you have the latest version with all features

+2. **Download from GitHub Releases** (Coming Soon)
+   - Check [GitHub Releases](https://github.com/vamshigadde09/SmartShot/releases) for pre-built APK files
+   - Releases will be updated with each new version

+3. **Create a Release with APK**
+   - After building, you can create a GitHub Release:
+     ```bash
+     # Build the APK (see instructions below)
+     npx expo run:android --variant release

+     # The APK will be at:
+     # android/app/build/outputs/apk/release/app-release.apk
+     ```
+   - Then upload the APK to [GitHub Releases](https://github.com/vamshigadde09/SmartShot/releases)

 ### Building the APK